php-fig-rectified/fig-rectified-standards/PSR-2-R-coding-style-guide-additions.md

 ```
 At first glance it will always be impossible to know what visibility the property or method has.

-So it is encouraged to stick to that useful practice to prefix:
+So it is possible to stick to that useful practice to prefix:
 ```php
 $x = $this->someAttribute;
 $x = $this->_someProtectedAttribute;